nikki-noceps/Service-Catalogue/README.md

 descending sort on version.
 As for pagination based on our requirements, increasing the `from` parameter should suffice.

 > **_NOTE:_**  from suffices to our pagination use case since we are showing only a handful of results on the catalogue page.
-For a full fledged pagination refer [search after](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html#search-after) which should be used for pagination at scale.
+For a full fledged pagination refer [search after](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html#search-after) which should be used for pagination at scale roughly if the document count exceeds 5000.

 #### 3. Authentication